morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 ![](images/managed-resource-template.png)

 The good news is that Argo CD supports Helm very well.
 You can override the configuration defined in `values.yaml` when you define Argo `Application` resource for your application to be deployed.
-As an example, in the below Argo `Application`, we customized the name of the capabilities and the namespace to be deployed via `spec.source.helm.parameters`.
+As an example, in the below Argo `Application`, we customized the name of the capabilities to be deployed via `spec.source.helm.parameters`.

 ```yaml
 apiVersion: argoproj.io/v1alpha1